subhasisbanik/google-photos-migrator/README.md

 1. Visit https://takeout.google.com
 2. Deselect all products and then tick `Google Photos`
 3. Click `All photo albums included`.
-4. Keep all of the date-based albums selected.
-Deselect any "Hangout: *" albums unless you specifically want to include images from chats.
+4. Keep all of the albums with year mentioned on it. **Do not select any other albums which Google creates because these are already present in the year based albums.**
 5. **Important**: If you have custom albums (ones with non-date names), deselect these because the images will already be referenced by the date-based albums.
-If you don't do this you will end up with duplicates.
 6. Click OK and move to the next step
 7. Select "Export once"
-8. Under "File type & size" I recommend increasing the file size to 50GB. **Important**: If your collection is larger than this (or you need to export it as multiple smaller archives) then you will need to **merge** the resultant folders together manually before using this tool.
-If you do this, be sure to merge the contents of any directories with the same name, rather than overwriting them.
+8. Under "File type & size" it is recommended to increase the file size to 50GB. **Important**: If your collection is larger than this, Google will automatically created multiple zip with names ending with 001, 002 and onwards.
-9. Click "Create Export", wait for a link to be sent by email and then download the zip file
+9. Click "Create Export", wait for a link to be sent by email and then download the zip file. **This process takes substantial amount of time if you have some good amount of data, like I did**
 10. Extract the zip file into a directory.
 The path of this directory will be what we pass into the tool as the `inputDir`.

 ## To extract and merge the zip(s), follow the steps below:
 Run the following commands sequentially so that the multiple zips are stored in merged directory for further use by the tool: